mcabrera9/astrology-hub/natalchartcalculatorinstructions.md

 Due to API limitations, the input has been limited to input based in Chicago.

+## Commands
+Enter the following command to run the API.
+`node server.js`

 ## Shape of Calculator Response

 `{